-Android-based apps are available for both git, such as the highly-rated Pocket Git, and svn, such as Open Android SVN Pro.
-However neither is free, and you need to have a separate app for each source control type.
+Android-based apps are available for both git and svn.
+However, you need to have a separate app for each source control type.
 Termux provides both in the same package for free.
-By going with source control you can also cut down on clients for cloud syncing services such as Dropbox.
+By going with source control, you can also cut down on clients for cloud syncing services such as Dropbox.

-Add a Little Linux to Your Android
+Add Linux to Android With Termux Commands

-Termux is a super-compact application that opens up a lot of functionality for your Android device.
+Termux is a super-compact offering that opens a lot of functionality for your Android device.
 The command line is one of the most powerful features of Linux, and Termux builds on your device’s Linux kernel to make you more efficient on the go.

 And who knows, maybe dabbling with these apps will convince you to try Linux on the desktop as well.
 Check out our Linux commands cheat sheet for some help giving it a try.